Bicycle rodeo

-A bicycle rodeo is a clinic to teach children the skills and precautions to ride a bicycle safely.
+A bicycle rodeo is an organized event to teach children how to ride a bicycle safely.

 Origin

-In the United States, Kiwanis clubs originated the idea of teaching bicycle safety to organized groups of children.
-They set up bicycle lectures which then became bicycle seminars.
-Eventually, a more hands on approach was used to teach the children and the term bicycle rodeo was adopted.
-This name is much more attractive to children and helped the events to grow in popularity.
-In Denmark a similar concept called mobil cykelbanes (mobile bicycle playgrounds) was introduced about 2012.
+In the United States, Kiwanis clubs were the first to organize children’s bicycle safety classes in their communities.
+This began with lectures, and later, seminars.
+Eventually, clubs developed a more hands on approach, helping the events gain in popularity and resulting in the name “bicycle rodeo”.

+In Denmark, a similar concept, called mobil cykelbanes (mobile bicycle playgrounds) was introduced around 2012.

 Organizers

 Bicycle rodeos are usually run by local police departments.
-Police Chief Rosanne M. Sizer of the Portland, Oregon Police Department said, "It's important that our children understand bicycle safety.
-This is an opportunity for area youth to learn important skills and in the process get to know some of our bicycle, traffic, and reserve officers."
-The Kiwanis clubs still run rodeos with the police departments.
-Others who run rodeos are schools, outdoor recreation companies, the Boy Scouts of America, State Farm Insurance, and large bicycle shops or sporting goods stores.
+According to Police Chief Rosanne M. Sizer of the Portland, Oregon Police Department, "it's important that our children understand bicycle safety.
+This is an opportunity for area youth to learn important skills, and in the process, get to know some of our bicycle, traffic, and reserve officers."
+The Kiwanis clubs continue to run rodeos in collaboration with the police departments.
+Other known rodeo organizers are schools, outdoor recreation companies, the Boy Scouts of America, State Farm Insurance, and large bicycle shops or sporting goods stores.

 Activities

-Bicycle Rodeos are usually for the age group of 4–13 years old.
-The activities that are provided are suitable for each age so that no one is bored during the event.
-Each rodeo usually begins with a short lecture on bicycle safety and is then followed by a written exam to test the child's knowledge of bicycle use.
-Each rodeo has some type of a road course; this is usually the children's favorite part of the entire day.
-Some rodeos have more funding which allows them to build a small town for the children to ride around in as if it were real.
-This small town is called Safety Town.
-Throughout the town there are real life situations such as traffic lights, stop signs, pedestrians crossing the streets, and road intersections.
-The children learn to handle riding their bikes in this life like setting.
-Rodeos are a popular place for businesses to come and set up booths to sell bike related products and give away gifts to the children.
-Many times local radio stations will broadcast their shows live from the rodeo and provide music to add to the experience.

-Eight stations
+Bicycle Rodeos are usually curated for a 4–13 year old audience.
+They typically begin with a short lecture on bicycle safety, which is followed by a written exam.
+Children then test their skills on a simulated road test in Safety Town, a small-scale town where children are confronted to real life situations such as traffic lights, stop signs, pedestrians, and intersections.

+Rodeos are a popular place for local businesses set up sales booths and give away gifts to the children.
+Often, local radio stations will broadcast their shows live from the rodeo and provide music.

+Skills courses

-In a typical bicycle rodeo there are eight different stations with chalk courses that the children have to master in order to pass the course.
-The objective of each course is to make sure that each child knows how to operate his or her bike correctly.
-The stations are: mounting and dismounting the bicycle, changing direction and turning in circles, steering through tight spaces, weaving, having the ability to stop quickly, turning around, riding the bicycle very slowly while maintaining balance, and learning to maneuver tight turns.
+In a typical bicycle rodeo, children must master eight courses order to pass the course.
+All these courses aim to help the child manoeuvre their bike comfortably, and they usually include mounting and dismounting the bicycle, changing direction and turning in circles, steering through tight spaces, weaving, stopping quickly, turning around, riding slowly, and tight turns.